LaMar Hasbrouck: Early life and education

-Hasbrouck grew up San Diego, California and attended Will C. Crawford High School.
-He completed his Bachelor of Arts degree from the University of California, Berkeley (1988) and his Master of Public Health degree from UC Berkeley School of Public Health (1990).
-In 1994, Hasbrouck earned a Doctor of Medicine degree from the David Geffen School of Medicine at UCLA and Charles R. Drew University of Medicine and Science joint program.
-He won the Charles Donald O’Malley Prize in Medical History and was recognized as Dean’s Scholar for his medical thesis titled, “The Flexner Report of 1910 and the well-being of Black Americans: historical underpinnings of a contemporary health crisis”.
-Hasbrouck completed his residency in internal medicine at the Weill Cornell Medical Center New York-Presbyterian Hospital from 1994 to 1997.
-He was a founding member, and inaugural chair, of the Minority House Staff Committee, established in 1995 to increase the number of residents who are traditionally underrepresented in internal medicine.
-In 2012, Hasbrouck completed the Harvard Kennedy School program for Senior Executives in State and Local Government.
+Hasbrouck grew up in San Diego, California, and attended Will C. Crawford High School.
+He completed his Bachelor of Arts degree from the University of California, Berkeley, in 1988 and earned his Master of Public Health degree from the UC Berkeley School of Public Health in 1990.
+In 1994, he graduated with a Doctor of Medicine degree from the joint program of the David Geffen School of Medicine at UCLA and Charles R. Drew University of Medicine and Science.
+He received the Charles Donald O'Malley Prize in Medical History and was recognized as a Dean's Scholar for his medical thesis titled, The Flexner Report of 1910 and the Well-Being of Black Americans: Historical Underpinnings of a Contemporary Health Crisis.

+Hasbrouck completed his residency in internal medicine at the Weill Cornell Medical Center New York-Presbyterian Hospital from 1994 to 1997 and was a founding member and inaugural chair of the Minority House Staff Committee, established in 1995 to increase the number of residents who are traditionally underrepresented in internal medicine.
+In 2012, he completed the Harvard Kennedy School program for Senior Executives in State and Local Government.
 He earned his MBA with a concentration in leadership and organizational health from the University of Saint Mary in 2019.

 Career

-Centers for Disease Control and Prevention
+Medical epidemiologist

-Hasbrouck began his career at the Centers for Disease Control in 1998 as a select member of the Epidemic Intelligence Service (EIS), known colloquially as “disease detectives.”
-From 2000 – 2003, Hasbrouck was a medical officer with the National Center for Injury and Prevention Control and was the primary CDC scientist and contributing writer for the Surgeon General’s Report on Youth Violence (2001).
-He was actively engaged in two of the largest global health initiatives in history: the World Health Organization’s polio eradication program; and, the US President’s Emergency Plan for AIDS Relief.
+Hasbrouck began his career at the Centers for Disease Control in 1998 as a select member of the Epidemic Intelligence Service (EIS), known colloquially as "disease detectives."
+From 2000 – 2003, Hasbrouck was a medical officer with the National Center for Injury and Prevention Control and was the primary CDC scientist and contributing writer for the Surgeon General's Report on Youth Violence (2001).
+He was actively engaged in two of the largest global health initiatives in history: the World Health Organization's polio eradication program; and, the US President's Emergency Plan for AIDS Relief.
 He was a short-term consultant for the World Health Organization as a member of the CDC Stop Transmission of Polio (STOP) program assigned to Bangladesh.
 From 2004 to 2007, Hasbrouck was a senior medical officer with the Division of Global HIV/AIDS.
-He supported the President’s Emergency Plan for AIDS Relief (PEPFAR) programs in Namibia, Nigeria, and Haiti.
+He supported the President's Emergency Plan for AIDS Relief (PEPFAR) programs in Namibia, Nigeria, and Haiti.
 In October 2007, Hasbrouck was appointed Chief of Party for CDC in Guyana, South America.
 As a diplomat member of the US Embassy from 2007 to 2009, Hasbrouck led the PEPFAR program, oversaw completion of the National Public Health Reference Laboratory and helped to coordinate the humanitarian and civic assistance mission by the USS Kearsarge as a part of Operation Continuing Promise in 2008.'